yeahrb/yeah/README.md

 ```

 ### Game
 A `Game` instance holds `Entity` instances in an `entities` array and runs their `update` methods on each frame.
 Assigning a map to `map` replaces `entities` with an array of new instances according to the map.
-A `Game` instance can be accessed globally through `$game`, and this is where `Entity` instances go by default.

 ```ruby
 g = Game.new #=> Game